 The Registry will be required to report to the Home Office that you have a minor change in your circumstances.

-If you transfer to a shorter programme e.g. from a 12 month Master’s degree to a 9 month Master’s degree, the Registry will be required to report both your transfer and your early completion to the Home Office.
+If you transfer to a shorter programme (from a 12 month master’s degree to a 9 month master’s degree) the Registry will be required to report both your transfer and your early completion to the Home Office.

-Your Tier 4 visa will be curtailed by the Home Office, meaning your immigration permission will end earlier.
+Your Student route visa will be curtailed by the Home Office, meaning your immigration permission will end earlier.
 You will be classed as completing early, which means you should still receive the extra time at the end of your visa and will be able to work full-time at the end of your course.

 If you are planning to transfer due to non-progression please read the information under the repeat teaching section.

-If you fail to progress from the programme that you were issued a visa for and plan to transfer to a new programme, you may not be able to extend your Tier 4 visa in the UK.
+If you fail to progress from the programme that you were issued a visa for and plan to transfer to a new programme, you may not be able to extend your Student route visa in the UK.

-You should note that whilst the immigration rules may allow you to apply for a new Tier 4 visa from outside the UK, Middlesex University's own regulations may no longer permit you to transfer to a lower level or re-start on a new programme.
+You should note that whilst the immigration rules may allow you to apply for a new Student route visa from outside the UK, Middlesex University's own regulations may no longer permit you to transfer to a lower level or re-start on a new programme.